FOREX-Dollar extends gains against euro on 2015 Fed rate hike bets

 ECB President Mario Draghi will speak on Wednesday, while Fed Chair Yellen will speak on Thursday.
 Analysts said expectations that Draghi would hint at more stimulus kept the euro lower against the dollar.

-On Wall Street, the benchmark S&P 500 stock index was last down 1.57 percent.
-(Reporting by Sam Forgione; additional reporting by Jemima Kelly in London; Editing by Meredith Mazzilli and Diane Craft)
+Analysts also cited weakness in stock markets as an indication of the low risk appetite that was fueling demand for the yen.
+The benchmark S&P 500 stock index was last down 1.37 percent.
+(Reporting by Sam Forgione; additional reporting by Jemima Kelly in London; Editing by Meredith Mazzilli)

 * Euro zone investor morale up (Adds details, updates prices)